About the Author

 Successful managed security service offerings must take into account all five functions of CSF and make it relevant to the customer’s risk tolerance, budget, and your ability to reframe your client or prospect as to why they would spend more to meet their objectives.

-In our upcoming webinar on March 21 at 2:00pm ET, our industry experts will discuss these topics further, and share the path forward.
+In our recorded webinar, our industry experts will discuss these topics further and share the path forward.